Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

-### Documentation for previous releases

-You can find all our previous releases docs on <https://boosted.orange.com/docs/versions/>.

-[Previous releases](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/releases) and their documentation are also available for download.

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/main/.github/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/main-jd-innovation-cup/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Moreover, if your pull request contains JavaScript patches or features, you must include [relevant unit tests](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/tree/main/js/tests).
+Moreover, if your pull request contains JavaScript patches or features, you must include [relevant unit tests](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/tree/main-jd-innovation-cup/js/tests).
 All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Mark Otto](https://github.com/mdo).

-Editor preferences are available in the [editor config](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/main/.editorconfig) for easy use in common text editors.
+Editor preferences are available in the [editor config](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/main-jd-innovation-cup/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org/>.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Boosted is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we adhere to those rules whenever possible.

-See [the Releases section of our GitHub project](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/releases) for changelogs for each release version of Boosted.

-Our default branch is for development of our Boosted 5 release.
-Head to the [`v4-dev` branch](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/tree/v4-dev) to view the readme, documentation, and source code for Boosted 4.
+Our default branch is for the development of our latest release.

 ## Creators